EZ-Forge/Basar-Bechalav/README.md

-# html-Basar-Bechalav
+Basar-Bechalav
-A guide to the basic Halachic terms
+A guide to basic Halachic terms